priyanshusibu/Online-Examination-Oasis-Infobyte-Internship-/README.md

 The exam form includes an auto-submission feature that ensures the exam is submitted automatically once the time limit is reached.
 This helps in maintaining the integrity and fairness of the examination process.

-Project Structure
+<h3>Project Structure</h3>
 src/:  Contains all the Java source files. lib/: Contains any external libraries required for the project. resources/:  Contains any resources such as SQL scripts or configuration files.
-README.md: This file.